san regis hotel paris

 Le Bristol, 8th Arrondissement

 The first hotel in France to be awarded esteemed Palace status, Le Bristol, built in 1925, is a bastion of discreet French luxury.
-Housing an impressive 190 rooms and suites in the heart of Paris’s 8th arrondissement, and with five Michelin stars under one roof – including the four awarded to quintessentially French eatery, Epicure – this palatial retreat makes an ideal base from which to discover the city’s many cultural and culinary delights.
+Housing an impressive 190 rooms and suites in the heart of Paris’s 8th arrondissement, and with four Michelin stars under one roof – including the three awarded to quintessentially French eatery, Epicure – this palatial retreat makes an ideal base from which to discover the city’s many cultural and culinary delights.

 Pampering and relaxation await at Spa Le Bristol by La Prairie, where guests can indulge in a range of revitalising treatments, including a luxurious white caviar facial and Sensorial Resets by Tata Harper.
 Kids in tow?
 They'll be well cared for at Le Bristol’s swish kids club while you enjoy some well-deserved downtime in the hotel's spectacular rooftop pool, complete with sun deck and views across Montmartre.
 Elsewhere, pet-owning guests can rest assured that furry friends will be welcomed with open arms – for over a decade Le Bristol has been home to Fa-Raon, a friendly Birman cat, whose position was recently succeeded by his son, a charming, blue-eyed kitten named Socrate.